How do I get started?

 What’s included in the discovery call?

-What can I expect from my first training session?
+What can I expect from my initial consultation?

 How many sessions do I need?

 That’s a tough question to answer without knowing more about you and your dog!
 We’ll chat about it in our discovery call.
-But I can tell you up front that you’ll need more than one.
+But we can tell you up front that you’ll need more than one, which is why we offer specific training packages.
 Training your dog is like sending them to school; they won’t learn it all on the first day.
 It takes time and practice for them (and for you) to pick up a new skill and adopt new behavior.

-That said, simple obedience is easier than major behavior modification, so it will depend on your dog, your goals, and how much time you’re willing to spend between sessions.
+That said, simple obedience is easier than major behavior modification, so it will depend on your dog, your goals, and how much you implement the management and training strategies we provide.

-Why hungry?
-They’ll be motivated to learn!
-We’ll use yummy food treats to encourage your dog in certain behaviors, and they’ll care a lot more if they’re hungry.
+For Day Training sessions, it’s best if your dog is at least a little hungry.
+Why?
+We want them motivated to learn!
+We use yummy food treats to reward your dog for desirable behaviors, and they’ll be a lot more excited if they’re hungry.

-*Note: If your dog is wary of strangers, please tell me before I arrive for an in-home session.
-This will give us time to plan ahead for a positive first impression.
+*Note: If your dog is wary of strangers, please tell us before we arrive for our initial consultation.
+This gives us time to plan ahead for a positive first impression.

 Where are in-person training sessions held?